pra-navi/tp/docs/DeveloperGuide.md

 {% include admonition.html type="note" title="Note" body="

-The lifeline for <code>FindTaskCommandParser</code> should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+The lifeline for <code>FindTaskCommandParser</code>, <code>TaskContainsKeywordsPredicate</code> and <code>FindTaskCommand</code> should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 " %}

 This feature is accomplished by a `TaskContainsKeywordPredicate` class which is used to filter the list of tasks in the `Model` component.

 The `TaskContainsKeywordPredicate` class creates two more `Predicate<Task>` objects using the provided search terms, namely, `TitleContainsKeywordPredicate` and `NoteContainsKeywordPredicate`, which are omitted from the diagram above for brevity.

 The `TitleContainsKeywordPredicate` object checks if a given task's `Title` contains any of the keywords in the search term.

 The `NoteContainsKeywordPredicate` object checks if a given task's `Note` contains any of the keywords in the search term.